MAKING WAVES FROM

-Luck is when hard work meets opportunity and unique circumstances led to me doing a voiceover gig for Radio One.
-Their voiceover person had let them down and so I stepped up to the plate announcing, “Judge Jules live at Creamfields on Radio One”.
-Around this time, Wise Buddah has started a Voiceover agency and representing me they were putting promo and commercial work my way.
-I started writing music for television and got involved in MTV doing their Party Mixes as well as producing imaging for DJs such as Carl Cox and Roger Sanchez.
+Luck is when hard work meets opportunity and unique circumstances led to me doing a voiceover gig for the BBC.
+Their voiceover person had let them down and so I stepped up to the plate announcing, “Judge Jules live at Creamfields on Radio 1”.
+Around this time, Wise Buddah had started a voiceover agency and representing me they were putting promo and commercial work my way.
+I started writing music for television and got involved with MTV doing their Party Mixes as well as producing imaging for DJs such as Carl Cox and Roger Sanchez.

 Towards the end of 2002, I went freelance and invested in kit which would allow me to do my own voiceover work a home.
-During this time, I approached the Head of Imaging at Radio One with some production music I had written.
+During this time, I approached the Head of Imaging at Radio 1 with some production music I had written.
 Cheekily asking if I could also submit a voice demo, he laughed, said they didn’t need a new voice at the moment but send the demo anyway.
 I did and a few days later he invited me to record a demo session.
-Initially, this led to me being the weekend imaging voice on the station, but after a couple of months, I became the ‘station voice’ of Radio One.
+Initially, this led to me being the weekend imaging voice on the station, but after a couple of months, I became the ‘Station Voice’ of Radio 1.
 I really felt like I had ‘arrived!’

 A pivotal change came when I got back in touch with my old school friend Tanya (via Friends Reunited).
 For any youngsters reading, this was THE social network before Facebook etc. I ended up moving back to my hometown of Wimborne.
 The Calypso Voice agency signed me up and I began making frequent trips to London for TV, Radio and commercial bookings.
 I built up a solid portfolio and continued to voice station imaging for the likes of London’s Kiss 100.
 Discovering that I didn’t need to be in the city to work in broadcast I quickly got to work promoting my services with a new studio and continued producing and voicing in my own studio in Dorset.